Anti-Italian sentiment: Yugoslavia

+Ethiopia and Somalia

-Other forms of anti-Italianism showed up in Ethiopia and Somalia in the late 1940s, as happened with the Somali nationalist rebellion against the Italian colonial administration that culminated in violent confrontation in January 1948 (Eccidio di Mogadiscio).
+Other forms of anti-Italianism showed up in Ethiopia and Somalia in the late 1940s, as happened with the Somali nationalist rebellion against the Italian colonial administration that culminated in a violent confrontation in January 1948 (Eccidio di Mogadiscio).
 54 Italians, mostly women and children, died in the ensuing political riots in Mogadishu and several coastal towns.